Finite coproducts, coregularity and coexactness for profinite interior algebras: Introduction

 In Section~\ref{sec:colimits}, we give an explicit description of the finite limits in $L\KFr_\lf$.
 In particular, the construction of the finite products will turn out to be strongly connected to the so-called \emph{universal model} construction, namely a construction widely investigated in the modal logic literature for transitive modal systems \cite{leo,valentin,be1,be2,ungh}, in connection to problems like representation theorems, atomicity of finitely generated free algebras, local finiteness of subvarieties, etc.

-In Section~\ref{sec:AP}, we fully characterize those normal modal logics $L \supseteq S4$ with the finite model property for which $L\KFr_\lf$ is a regular category, i.e. for which $\Pro L\MA_\fin$ has the amalgamation property (see \cite{infinitary}).
+In Section~\ref{sec:AP}, we fully characterize those normal modal logics $L \supseteq \textsf{S4}$ with the finite model property for which $L\KFr_\lf$ is a regular category, i.e. for which $\Pro L\MA_\fin$ has the amalgamation property (see \cite{infinitary}).
 The resulting classification follows Maksimova’s parallel results for the finitary fragment \cite{Maksimova1979InterpolationTI,Maksimova1980InterpolationTI} (with some notable exceptions taken from \cite{Maksimova1982AbsenceOT}).

 Finally, we characterize Barr exactness.
-On the one hand, the attempt of Section~\ref{sec:coexactness} to describe equivalence rations leads us to the formulation of necessary conditions for $L\KFr_\lf$ to be Barr exact, by means of the absence of certain configurations among the Kripke models of $L$.
+On the one hand, the attempt of Section~\ref{sec:coexactness} to describe equivalence relations leads us to the formulation of necessary conditions for $L\KFr_\lf$ to be Barr exact, by means of the absence of certain configurations among the Kripke models of $L$.
 On the other hand, in Section~\ref{sec:presheaves} we present an adjunction $\widehat{\mathsf{C}} \longrightarrow \KFr$ for the category of presheaves over any small category $\mathsf{C}$, which restricts to an equivalence with $L\KFr_\lf$, for some trivial $L$'s.
+Since the category of presheaves over a small category is Barr exact (being a topos) it turns out that there are exactly five logics $L$ above \textsf{S4} with the finite model property such that $L\KFr_\lf$ is a Barr exact category.